Meaningful activities part two: Physical exercise

 The old mantra of what is good for the heart is good for the brain rings true for people with dementia as much as it does for people who haven’t been diagnosed.
 Studies have in fact shown that people who engage in physical activity can bolster their mental health as well as their ability to think.
 Exercise seems to help your brain not only by keeping the blood flowing but also by increasing certain chemicals that protect the brain and tends to counter some of the natural reduction in brain connections that occurs with ageing.
 It also reduces the risk of heart disease and diabetes, strengthens bones and muscles and reduces stress.

-As we mentioned in the introductory blog post of this series, exercise can be so meaningful to a person with dementia so it’s important to look at how these activities can help them specifically.
+As we mentioned earlier, exercise can be so meaningful to a person with dementia so it’s important to look at how these activities can help them specifically.
 Exercise can improve self-sufficiency, self-confidence and cognition and can also help to build or maintain muscle strength and balance, helping people living with dementia maintain their independence for longer.
 There is also a lot of evidence to show that certain exercises can also be protective against frailty in older age which is often experienced by people living with dementia.

 However exercise may be difficult to take part in now with all the confinement measures which have been put in place.
 There are still ways though in which you can improve your health even in the comfort of your own home and garden, if you have one.